 |Mississippi||Persons born after 6/30/80 must successfully complete a NASBLA-approved boating course.
 Home study is accepted.||Yes|

 |Missouri||Missouri’s Boater Education Law went into effect January 1, 2005.
 The law states that any person born after January 1, 1984 must successfully pass a Missouri Boater Education class/test before operating any motorized vessel.

-For all non-Missouri residents, the boater education law does not apply to you until January 1, 2006.
-At that point, you will need to have a Missouri Boater Education card or another state’s NASBLA approved card if your birthday is after January 1, 1984.
+For all non-Missouri residents, you will need to have a Missouri Boater Education card or another state’s NASBLA approved card if your birthday is after January 1, 1984.

 |State issued documents|

 |New Mexico||All boaters born after January 1, 1989 are required to complete an approved boater safety course.
 Boaters under 13 must be certified and supervised by an adult.||N/A|

 |New York||As of 2022, all operators of motor boats born January 1, 1988 or later are required to complete an approved boater safety course to operate a motorized boat in New York State.
 In 2023 this will drop to 1983 and in 2024 all operators born 1978 or later will require them.
 By 2025 all boaters regardless of age will be required to have completed the course.

 To operate a PWC you must be at least 14 years old and also have completed the boater safety course.

 A safety certificate issued to a resident of another state or country is acceptable provided the certificate is carried while operating in New York State.
 Please note the certificate must be issued by the state or country of residence, and should be NASBLA approved.